 Prison case analysts assigned to the diagnostic centers use the SASSI scores entered by ACDP staff to determine priority for substance use disorder programming.
 A referral may be generated in OPUS by the case analyst if the inmate has a SASSI score of three or above providing prisons with an identified pool of inmates eligible for substance use disorder programming.
-Depending on program type and program space availability, some inmates who have completed the diagnostic process and referred into the eligible pool will be transferred directly from the diagnostic center to a prison facility for ACDP program assignment.
+Depending on program type and program space availability, some inmates who have completed the diagnostic process and are referred into the eligible pool will be transferred directly from the diagnostic center to a prison facility for ACDP program assignment.
 After arrival at the prison facility, the inmate is then assigned to the ACDP program on the Inmate Activity Assignment screen in OPUS.
 This is one of many opportunities for inmate assignment to an ACDP program.

-Other inmates who have completed the diagnostic process and are eligible for substance use disorder programming are transferred to prisons and assigned to a prison unit case manager who may facilitate their transfer and assignment to an ACDP program at another time during their incarceration.
+Other inmates who have completed the diagnostic process and are eligible for substance use disorder programming are transferred to prisons and assigned to a prison unit case manager who may facilitate their transfer and assignment to an ACDP program, at a later date during their incarceration, based on ACDP bed availability.
 There are instances where inmates are not referred due to the inmate's need for other programs, scheduling constraints, operational needs in prisons, or sentences which are shorter than available treatment.

-SCREENING AND REFERRAL FOR COMMUNITY-BASED PROGRAMS
+SCREENING AND REFERRAL FOR COMMUNITY-BASED PROGRAMS (DART CHERRY AND Black Mountain)